- Sire-Dam -

 Jack Hobbs looked like being one of the stars of the 2017 QIPCO British Champion Series after an emphatic win on his return in the Longines Dubai Sheema Classic at Meydan.

-Of course, we have been here before with the imposing Godolphin-owned colt and some of the gloss was knocked off with a subsequent below-par run in the Prince of Wales’s Stakes at Royal Ascot sttributed to the fast ground.
+Of course, we have been here before with the imposing Godolphin-owned colt and some of the gloss was knocked off with a subsequent below-par run in the Prince of Wales’s Stakes at Royal Ascot attributed to the fast ground.
 And there were no immediate excuses offered when he stopped quickly and trailed home well beaten in the King George VI and Queen Elizabeth Stakes at Ascot.

 He was expected to be one of the stars of 2016 but spent much it on the sidelines after pulling up and being dismounted a furlong from home on his return in the Jockey Club Stakes at Newmarket – the first day of the Series.